DeNepo/web-apps/README.md

 ### After Class

-Add logging, authentication and error handling to your project from last week.
+Again, no project.
+Just more study and prep for next week.

 </details>
 <br>